gravitational/teleport/rfd/0083-license-expiration-warnings.md

 ### CLI UX

-License warnings should be displayed in CLI (tsh/tctl) TSH - on “tsh login”, in “tsh status”
+License warnings should be displayed in CLI (tsh/tctl)

+TSH - on “tsh login”
-When the user uses either the “tsh login” or ‘tsh status” commands the appropriate license warning will be displayed. (see examples below)
+When the user uses the “tsh login” command the appropriate license warning will be displayed. (see examples below)

-TCTL - “tctl status”
+TCTL - on any "tctl" command when expired, or on "tctl status" when it is a warning.
-When the user uses the “tctl status” command the appropriate license warning will be displayed.
+When the user uses any "tctl" command the appropriate license warning will be displayed if expired.
+The warnings will only be displyed on the "tctl status" command.

 The warnings are to be displayed 90 days prior to the license expiring.
-After expiration all tctl commands will display the license expiry warning.

 ### Example outputs